Tenshin000/Eco3DPrint/README.md

 ### Frontend User Application
 #### GUI
-The frontend is a desktop **Graphical User Interface** built with Python tkinter that connects operators to backend cloud services for real-time monitoring and energy analytics.
+The code related to the frontend of the Cloud App has been placed inside the subfolder *Eco3DPrint/src/CloudApp/frontend*.
+The application is a desktop **Graphical User Interface** built with Python tkinter that connects operators to backend cloud services for real-time monitoring and energy analytics.
 To prevent orphaned network tasks and ensure system stability upon termination, the core entry point (`app.py`) securely binds to **OS-level signals**, such as `SIGINT` (*CTRL+C*) and window manager events.

 It ensures stability by handling OS signals and performing a graceful shutdown, stopping polling loops, closing the GUI, and terminating WebSocket threads.

 #### State Routing
 To maintain a highly responsive interface without GUI freezing, the system decouples network I/O from the main rendering thread.
 It spawns a dedicated background daemon thread running an `asyncio` event loop that maintains a persistent, **full-duplex Web Socket** connection to the backend.
 Incoming JSON telemetry and status updates are buffered into a thread-safe queue.
-The primary Tkinter loop continuously polls this queue, parses the payloads, and utilizes an intelligent routing mechanism to distribute the data to the correct screen module based on the message’s defined type.
+The primary tkinter loop continuously polls this queue, parses the payloads, and utilizes an intelligent routing mechanism to distribute the data to the correct screen module based on the message’s defined type.

 #### Printer Management Dashboard
 The primary operational view (`Printers.py`) dynamically generates a responsive grid of interactive cards representing the physical 3D Printer nodes.
 To provide immediate situational awareness, the module applies dynamic color-filtering overlays to the printer icons, visually distinguishing their current operational states (green for *ONLINE*, red for *OFFLINE*, yellow for *PRINTING*).
 Operators can interact with these nodes through modal dialogs, which display detailed node metadata and provide the control interfaces necessary to query the backend for available STL models and dispatch them to the edge devices.